ngoc-minh-do/homelab-notes/Proxmox-install-Nvidia-driver.md

     mokutil --list-enrolled

 ## Issue
-Nvidia device `/dev/nvidia*` somehow not loaded at boot, so I need to implement a workaround by setting up a cron job to execute `nvidia-smi` at boot
+Nvidia device `/dev/nvidia*` somehow not loaded at boot, so I need to implement a workaround by setting up a cron job (or systemd service) to execute `nvidia-smi` at boot

     @reboot nvidia-smi > /dev/null 2>&1
 ## Ref: